mnemocron/mnemocron.github.io/_wip/Circuit-Unfolding.md

 author: Simon
 ---

-# WIP

 ![https://mnemocron.github.io/assets/img/unfolding/.png](https://mnemocron.github.io/assets/img/unfolding/.png){: .mx-auto.d-block :}
 **Fig 1:** _Example of a 2-way unfolded (2x polyphasic) IIR filter processing two samples per clock cycle._

 We are all familiar with the growing demand in computaional power in DSP applications.
-Radio frequency applications require that several gigasamples are processed on an FPGA that can be clocked at maximum of several hundred of MHz.
+Radio frequency applications require that several gigasamples are processed on an FPGA that can only be clocked at a maximum of several hundred of MHz.
-This facilitates the need to use massive parallelization of DSP algorithms.
+This facilitates the need to use massive parallelization of DSP algorithms - a so called **multi rate** system.
-For _non-recursive_ algorithms, like FIR filters, this is a no-brainer.
-See the bottom of this article for a demonstration.
+For _non-recursive_ algorithms like FIR filters this is a trivial no-brainer.
+See the end of this article for a demonstration.
-The main focus shall be on _recursive_ algorithms.
-The theory behind circuit unfolding can be applied to any FPGA algorithm with internal state variables - not just IIR filters.
+The main focus here is on _recursive_ algorithms.
+Note that the theory behind **circuit unfolding** can be applied to any FPGA algorithm with internal state variables - not just IIR filters.

+A bit of backstory first (like all the foodblogs that ramble on about travel experiences before giving you the recipe).
-A bit of an introduction first.
-The theory I am about to present is a sumary of a digital design course I was so lucky to attend during my exchange semester at the Linköpings Universitet in Sweden.
+The theory I am about to present is a summary of a digital design course I was lucky to have attended during my exchange semester at the Linköpings Universitet in Sweden.
-With a background in applied sciences working on real industry problems, it was refreshing to see a new approach to digital design.
+For me with a background in applied sciences, working on real industry problems, it was refreshing to see a more theoretical approach to digital design.
-Just as an example: The institute in Sweden built a demonstration of a 100 GSps FFT on FPGA while colleagues at the school for applied sciences built an FFT design at 2 GSps that was actually used in industrial printers later.
-Both working on cutting edge performance but with a different goal in mind.
+Just as an anecdote: The institute in Sweden built a demonstration of a 100 GSps FFT on FPGA while my colleagues at the school for applied sciences in Switzerland built an FFT design at 2 GSps that was actually used in industrial printers.
+Both teams are working on cutting edge performance but each with a different goal in mind.

-The course I took provided me with many valuable tools that I can throw at FPGA algorithms.
+The afformentioned class provided me with many valuable tools that I can throw at FPGA algorithms.
 One of which is _Circuit Unfolding_ which has an intuitive and a systematic approach to it.

 ### Motivational Example

 Let us start with a very basic recursive algorithm, the IIR filter with a single tap in _Fig.
 2_.
+Note that it has a critical path of one multiplication and one addition.
+Since loops cannot be pipelined, this is the path that has to be

 ![https://mnemocron.github.io/assets/img/unfolding/simple-iir.png](https://mnemocron.github.io/assets/img/unfolding/simple-iir.png){: .mx-auto.d-block :}
 **Fig 2:** _Simple, single tap IIR filter._